ecmwf/anemoi-docs/docs/contributing/governance.rst

    discussion.
 -  Acting as the merging authority for PRs labelled as ``ATS Approved``, according to the :ref:`labelling-guidelines`.
+-  Defining and keeping the Anemoi Roadmap updated  (:ref:`roadmap`) .
+   Ensuring that PRs introduced are aligned with the roadmap direction.

 Contributors are encouraged to tag ``@ecmwf/anemoisecurity`` directly in issues or PRs when seeking early feedback on sensitive changes or when